 Types of Crypto licensing in Singapore

-In Singapore, cryptocurrency businesses need to obtain one of two main types of licenses under the Payment Services Act (PSA) to legally operate within the country.
-The two license types, Standard Payment Institution (SPI) and Major Payment Institution (MPI), differ based on the scale and nature of the services provided.
-For crypto related services in Singapore is necessary to obtain authorization for digital payment token (DPT).
+The legal entity that would like to provide crypto related services need to obtain one of two main types of licenses under the Payment Services Act – Standard Payment Institution (SPI) and Major Payment Institution (MPI), differ based on the scale and nature of the services provided.
+For digital asset services in Singapore is necessary to obtain authorization for digital payment token (DPT).
 The Monetary Authority of Singapore (MAS) regulates both licenses to ensure financial stability, promote transparency, and guard against money laundering and terrorist financing.
+Hereunder you can find the main difference between SPI and MPI licenses:

 Overview of requirements to obtain Crypto license in Singapore

-• Businesses must be legally incorporated and registered with MAS under the Payment Services Act (PSA) with authorization for digital payment token service.
+- Businesses must be legally incorporated and registered with MAS under the Payment Services Act with authorization for digital payment token service.

-• A registered address in Singapore is mandatory, though a physical office may not be required for all business models.
+- A local registered address is mandatory, though a physical office may not be required for all business models.

 Estimated time frames